GuangzheWen/web-softwaretools-plain/report/Process.md

 ### Sprint 2: Authenticating Users

-For all user stories in our Product Backlog, their is a basic need.
-That is, the website needs to determine whether the person currently operating is customer or pet store owner.
+There is a basic need for all user stories in our Product Backlog.
+The need is that the website needs to determine whether the person currently operating is customer or pet store owner.
 Only after this feature is implemented first can we continue the subsequent features.
 Therefore, there is no specific User story for that Sprint.
 All user stories from the Product Backlog belong to that Sprint.

 #### High level overview